CSCfi/kielipankki-actions-pipeline/README.md

 You can check the previous version from [the container registry](https://registry-console.rahti.csc.fi/registry#/?namespace=kielipankki-github-runners): increment the major/minor/patch version depending on the changes made.

+To use the newest version of the container in the soon-to-be-deployed pod, you need to set the image version in [the pod specification file](service/pod.yaml).

 ### Deploy the Runner as a Pod
 First you must authenticate to OpenShift.
 The command and token for